 This new property continues NewcrestImage’s distinguished history with the AC Hotel brand, notably opening the first AC Hotel in the United States, which occurred in the French Quarter of New Orleans in November of 2014, and opening the first AC Hotel in Texas, which happened in December of 2017 in downtown Dallas.

 The building was originally developed in 1914 by Houston entrepreneur Jesse Jones as the headquarters of Gulf Oil.
 Since then, it has also been home for the National Bank of Commerce, which became Texas National Bank of Commerce and eventually became part of JP Morgan Chase in 2008.
 Most recently, the building served as The Houston Bar Center.

-“The building’s history reflects where Houston has been and now it will represent where our city is going,” added Senior Vice President Michael Vaughn with Arch-Con Construction.
+“The building’s history reflects where Houston has been and now it will represent where our city is going,” added Senior Vice President Michael Vaughn with Arch-Con Corporation.
 “It’s exciting for our company to both honor the past and bring alive a fresh new purpose for this prime property.”

 This will be the seventh comprehensive adaptive reuse property for NewcrestImage, which has repeatedly won industry awards and accolades for its innovative make-over of prestigious historic buildings into distinctive upscale hotels.
 For example, the company was recognized by the Texas Downtown Association with the “Best Adaptive Reuse” award for its conversion of Amarillo’s historic Fisk Building to a 107-room Courtyard by Marriott.

 Currently, Dallas-based NewcrestImage owns and operates 25 hotels, with another 10 properties under construction or in development, including historic sites in Cincinnati and New Orleans.
 The company has three divisions: real estate development; construction; and hotel management.